bronson/teensy-metal/README.md

   takes around 1 second for usb_debug_only to connect, and that the first ~16 characters are buffered.

-* waiter: (rename me) shows status of buttons.
-Shows how to do do simple I/O.
+* watcher: (rename me) shows status of D3.
+Demonstrates simple I/O.

 ## Thoughts